cybergalactic/MSS/README.md

     T. I. Fossen and T. Perez (2004).
 Marine Systems Simulator (MSS)
     URL: https://github.com/cybergalactic/MSS

-Copy the directory MSS/contents to your computer and "add the path with subfolders" to Matlab.
+Copy the directory MSS/... to your computer and "add the path with subfolders" to Matlab.
 Then type:

     mssHelp

+Marine craft models and time-series simulation templates (m-files) are located under the catalog:

+    /MSS/VESSELS/                           Marine craft model library

+and the m-files can be listed by typing

+    help VESSELS                            Marine craft models and time-series simulation templates (m-files)

 Examples and demo files are located under the catalogs:

     /MSS/mssExamples/                       Textbook m-file examples (Fossen 2021)
-    /MSS/mssDemos/                          GNC m-file demos
+    /MSS/mssDemos/                          MSS m-file demos
     /MSS/SIMULINK/mssSimulinkDemos/         Simulink demos
     /MSS/SIMULINK/mssWamitShipXTemplates/   Simulink templates for simulation of WAMIT and ShipX vessel and RAO data